Moving With Kids After Divorce In Alberta

 Our Calgary family child mobility lawyers try to provide the information you need.
 For more on the factors a court will look at for child mobility see our blog.
 For information on child support, click here.
 You may also need information on child custody laws in Alberta, if so click here.

-Our Child Mobility Lawyers can Help With Moving with Children after Separation
+Our Child Mobility Lawyers Help With Moving With Children after Separation

 As a firm we pride ourselves on exceptional service.
 That is easy to say and more difficult to prove.
-In 2013 we were recognized by the Top Choice Awards as the Top Family Law Firm of 2013 in Calgary.
+We were recognized by the Top Choice Awards as the Top Family Law Firm of in Calgary.

 To schedule a appointment with one of our Child Mobility lawyers to discuss your options, please contact our experienced team at Kahane Law Office.
-You can reach us toll-free at 1-877-225-8817, or 403-225-8810 locally in Calgary, Alberta or email us directly here.
+You can reach us toll-free at 1-877-225-8817, or 403-225-8810 locally in Calgary, phone us 780-571-8463 locally in Edmonton, Alberta or email us directly here.